Red Wine Beef Stew (French-Style)

 - For slow-cooker recipes, a Dutch oven is a true one-pot vessel — sear meats and sauté vegetables on top of the stove, and place in the oven to slow-cook.

-1. Buy a piece of boneless chuck roast to make beef stew.
 2. Trim off the excess fat and cut the meat into 3-4-inch chunks.

-3. Sear the beef, then cook the shallot in the fat.
 4. Add the beef back to the pot with red wine, broth and herbs.

-Vegetables for the stew include celery, fennel, leeks, and carrots.
 Cook the vegetables separately, then add to the finished stew.
-Stir the vegetables into the slow-cooked beef stew and serve.

-Red wine in French beef stew
+Which red wine to use in beef stew

+When you slow-cook tough cuts of meat like beef chuck, the acidity of wine eventually helps to break the meat down, making it more tender.
 Red wine in beef stew also adds depth of flavor — some of the liquid evaporates in the oven, which concentrates the flavors going on in the pot.

 So, which red wine should you use?
 If you’re a regular red wine drinker, a good rule of thumb is to cook with wine that you already love to drink.
 You don’t need to spend big bucks on a bottle of wine for beef stew.
 There are lots of affordable, tasty dry red wines that are both delicious to drink and cook with: